simply-kurt/linuxcnc/electronui/README.md

 dependencies are missing.
 Run `npm test` after installing dependencies to ensure the files have not been truncated and that React can be loaded.

+The HTML page now contains a minimal Content Security Policy meta tag to silence Electron's security warning.
+A regression test checks for this tag so it doesn't accidentally get removed.

+### WSL2 notes

+When debugging on Windows with WSL2, run `npm start` from a WSL2 shell so that Electron can launch correctly.
+WSLg (or an X server) must be available for the GUI to appear.
+All paths in the project are resolved with `path.join()` so the app works the same under Linux and Windows.

 The UI is rendered by a small React component in `public/renderer.js`.
 The exposed `electronAPI`, `React`, and `ReactDOM` objects are provided by `preload.js` so no bundling step is necessary.
 The single `App` component displays a connect button,